 Create database items outside the database

-Sometimes it is easier to create a new item outside the database and when it is ready to drag it into the database, where it automatically gets all the properties.
+Sometimes it is easier to create a new item outside the database and when it is ready to drag or move it into the database, where it automatically gets all the properties.
 This is most useful when dealing with content databases.